 - A handful of compost

-The presence of small, crushed rocks, as well as pebbles, gravels, and sand ensure that the soil is adequately oxygenated, which implies that the root ball will be as well.
+The presence of small, crushed rocks, as well as pebbles, gravel, and sand, ensure that the soil is adequately oxygenated, which implies that the root ball will be as well.

 The differences in soil particles will allow the roots to breathe easier and grow more widely without being stressed.
 In addition, in well-aerated soil, the chances of fungal or microbial growth are greatly reduced.

 Adding peat moss and compost to the soil will make it more nutrient and biologically rich.
 Moisture will be retained in the soil, which is important.